-Learning disabilities, or learning disorders, are an umbrella term for a wide variety of learning problems.
-A learning disability is not a problem with intelligence or motivation.
-Kids with learning disabilities aren’t lazy or dumb.
+Learning disabilities or learning disorders are umbrella terms for a wide variety of learning problems.
+A learning disability is not a problem with intelligence or motivation and kids with learning disabilities aren’t lazy or dumb.
 In fact, most are just as smart as everyone else.
-Their brains are simply wired differently.
-This difference affects how they receive and process information.
+Their brains are simply wired differently—and this difference affects how they receive and process information.

 Simply put, children and adults with learning disabilities see, hear, and understand things differently.
 This can lead to trouble with learning new information and skills, and putting them to use.
 The most common types of learning disabilities involve problems with reading, writing, math, reasoning, listening, and speaking.

 It can be tough to face the possibility that your child has a learning disorder.
-No parents want to see their children suffer.
-You may wonder what it could mean for your child’s future, or worry about how your kid will make it through school.
-Perhaps you’re concerned that by calling attention to your child’s learning problems he or she might be labeled “slow” or assigned to a less challenging class.
+No parent wants to see their child suffer.
+You may wonder what it could mean for your child’s future, or worry about how they will make it through school.
+Perhaps you’re concerned that by calling attention to your child’s learning problems they might be labeled “slow” or assigned to a less challenging class.

 But the important thing to remember is that most kids with learning disabilities are just as smart as everyone else.
 They just need to be taught in ways that are tailored to their unique learning styles.
 By learning more about learning disabilities in general, and your child's learning difficulties in particular, you can help pave the way for success at school and beyond.

 BetterHelp is an online therapy service that matches you to licensed, accredited therapists who can help with depression, anxiety, relationships, and more.
 Take the assessment and get matched with a therapist in as little as 48 hours.Take Assessment HelpGuide is user supported.
 We may earn a commission if you sign up for BetterHelp’s services after clicking through from this site.
 Learn more